• Skip to primary navigation

 3. Burp the baby

 It is one of the best ways to help treat a baby’s indigestion.
 Just burp him/her correctly.
-It is recommended after every couple of minutes of feeding to help the milk ‘settle’ and to relieve your child of any excess air.
-Even though it is normal that newborns spit up as they burp, the baby can be left to decide if they need further feeding or not.
+After every couple of minutes of feeding, allowing the milk ‘settle’ and relieving your child of any excess air is recommended.
+Even though newborns are expected to spit up as they burp, the baby can be left to decide if they need further feeding.

 4. Massage your Baby